capactio/capact/docs/tutorial/content-creation/README.md

 Execute the `CreateAction` mutation.
 This will create the Action resource in Voltron.
 Wait till the Action is in the `READY_TO_RUN` phase.
 You can use the `GetAction` query to check the phase of your Action.

 After it is in the `READY_TO_RUN` phase, you can see the workflow, which will be execute in the `renderedAction` field.
 To run the Action, execute the `RunAction` mutation.
+Use the `GetAction` query to monitor the status of the Action.